eternal-sorrow/app-menu-window-title/README.md

 [Edgar Merino] (https://github.com/emerinohdz),
 but is much simpler.

-Extension has option to change label of AppButton only if maximized windows are focused or for all windows - thanks to [Shay Elkin] (https://github.com/shayel)
+Extension has option whether to change label of AppButton only if maximized windows are focused or for all windows - thanks to [Shay Elkin] (https://github.com/shayel)

 Note
 ----